wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 ---
-title: Detecting Anomalies With Functions and Statistical Functions
+title: Detecting Anomalies with Functions and Statistical Functions
 keywords: query language
 tags: [query language, videos, best practice]
 sidebar: doc_sidebar
 permalink: query_language_statistical_functions_anomalies.html
-summary: Learn how to use simple functions and statistical functions in Wavefront Query Language expressions to detect anomalies.
+summary: Detect anomalies with simple functions, and functions for mean, median, standard deviation, and and inter-quartile range.
 ---
 Anomalies can indicate that something's about to go wrong in your environment.
 If you have a set of points, you can define which points are normal and which should be identified as abnormal.
 For example, points that cross a certain threshold might create an anomaly.
 To learn more about anomaly detection, see the blog [Why is Operational Anomaly Detection So Hard?](https://www.wavefront.com/why-is-operational-anomaly-detection-so-hard/){:target="_blank" rel="noopenner noreferrer"} and the following video: